image

 IGST

-• The supplier of service is located in India;
+• The supplier being located in India and the recipient abroad.

-• The place of supply of service is outside India;
+• The place of supply and payment both occurring outside India.

 Letter of undertaking (LUT)